EGachaga/Afro-Dublin/README.md

 # Registration
 This page will allow users who are businesses to register with us for their business to be listed in the directory page.
 ![Registration](assets/images/advertise-page.JPG)
+## Features left to implement
+A drop down menu on the directory page to allow users to choose different services.
+At this stage only service for restuarants is avalaible.
+# Testing
+## Validator testing